Five tips for choosing a robovac/mop (2023 update cleaning guide)

 No matter what any salesperson or website hypes, a robovac or robomop does not substitute for a traditional vacuum or mop.
 It comes down to how acceptable that is to you.

 All robovacs are reasonably efficient on hard surfaces – tiles to laminated timber but can be inefficient on carpet, particularly sisal (ridged) and longer pile.
 Forget feature carpets or shag pile.
-They don’t do steps!
-And they need considerable home preparation before being set free.
+They don’t do steps or edges!
+And most need considerable home preparation before being set free.

-We use 100g of test detritus ranging from dust to rice bubbles to test efficiency.
+We use 100g of test detritus ranging from dust to Nutirgrain test efficiency.
 Most will only pick up about 40-50g because they don’t do edges very well.
 Some whisker brushes are of little help, often flicking larger detritus out of the vacuum path.

-By comparison, a Dyson V15 Detect (that counts both the dust size particles and the amount collected) gets 100%.
-But if you run the robovac twice a week, its efficiency figure gets closer to 70%.
+By comparison, Dyson Gen5detect – the evolution continues counts both the dust size particles and the amount collected) and gets 100%.
+But if you run the robovac twice weekly, its efficiency figure gets closer to 70%.
 On carpet, most robovacs do poorly.
-The Dyson V15 Detect with the carpet head gets the dirt out of the pile.
+The Dyson V15 Detect with the carpet head gets the dirt out of the woven pile.

 So don’t expect the combo robovac/robomop to do it all.
-You will still need a good stick vac and do a thorough mop if you want a clean and healthy home.
+You will still need a good stick vac for edges and stairs, and do a thorough mop if you want a clean and healthy home.